raspibolt/raspibolt/raspibolt_50_electrs.md

   timestamp = true
   ```

-  🚨 **Change the password**, otherwise Electrs is not able to talk to Bitcoin Core.
+  🚨 **NEW: Electrs now uses the Bitcoin Core authentitcation cookie**.
+  Bitcoin Core RPC authentication must not use the `rpcuser`/`rpcpassword` options.
+  Please check the [Bitcoin configuration](raspibolt_30_bitcoin.html#configuration) section for a recent change to the `rpcauth` method.

 * Let's start Electrs manually first, to check if it's running as expected.
   It will immediately start with the initial indexing of the Bitcoin blocks.